 The Coordinated Veterans' Care (CVC) Program uses a proactive approach to improve the management of chronic conditions and your quality of care.
 This will allow you to become actively involved in your health and wellbeing.

-As a team-based program, you, your general practitioner (GP) and a Nurse Coordinator (NC) will work together as a Core Team.
+As a team-based program, you, your general practitioner (GP), and a care coordinator will work together as a Core Team.
 The idea of this Core Team is to make sure that the care you get is the care you need.

-As a member of this Core Team, you will work to:
+Members of this Core Team will work with you to:

-● help educate and guide you to understand your health; and
+- help educate and guide you to understand your health

 You may also have a larger Care Team to support your unique goals.
 This Care Team can include, along with your Core Team: